Casinos: Japan opens door to potential $30 billion industry

 The casino industry's center of gravity has increasingly shifted to Asia, with gaming revenues in the Chinese territory of Macau dwarfing those of Las Vegas.

-But it's likely to be years before any gamblers are sitting down at tables in Japanese casinos.
+It was expected that the bill would be approved on Wednesday, but opposition lawmakers were able to delay its passage.
+The measure is now expected to pass Thursday.

-The bill going through parliament on Wednesday will need to be followed by more legislation determining key points like tax rates, the licensing process and entrance fees, experts say.
+Still, it could be years before gamblers actually sit down at tables in Japanese casinos.
+More legislation will be needed to determine key points like tax rates, the licensing process and entrance fees, experts say.

 "We do not expect door-opening for the megaresorts until 2023 at the earliest," the CLSA analysts said.